-Visit the far west corner of West Village today and it’s hard to believe this was one of the most run-down neighborhoods in Manhattan as little as 25 years ago.
+Visit the far west corner of West Village today and it’s hard to believe this was one of the most run-down neighborhoods in Manhattan just 25 years ago.
 Now, it’s home to spots like the French-Moroccan Cafe Gitane, located in the Jane Hotel.
 Restored in 2008 by legendary hoteliers Eric Goode and Sean McPherson, the hotel was once a budget accommodation for sailors.

 For a quick bite, the avocado toast (lemon juice, olive oil, chili flakes, seven grain toast) is not to be missed.
 Speedy service at the bar, meanwhile, includes a range of gin cocktails and a generous wine and beer list at affordable prices, which help keep things surprisingly slow-paced for such a spot with so much buzz.